sh1217sh/Knock-Lock-for-iOS/README.md

 This is an demo app.
 All files you need is in "KnockLock" folder.
 Use the demo app as a reference.

 ## License
-BE CAREFUL!!!
-Please note that there are two copyright holders.

 ##### For files inside "KnockLock" folder:
 The MIT License (MIT)